CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Results

-We describe the classifier architectures in appendix~\ref{app:classifier}.
-The output of the classifiers is shown in table~\ref{tab:classifier.no.logit}, where we give the result in terms of two metrics.
+The output of the classifiers is shown in table~\ref{tab:classifier.no.logit}, where we give the result in terms of two aggregate metrics.
 The first, AUC, is the area under the ROC curve of the classifier.
 A maximally confused classifier gives AUC$=0.5$, whereas a perfect classifier gives AUC$=1.0$.
 The second metric, JSD, is the Jensen-Shannon divergence between the two distributions, which we deduce from the binary cross entropy of the test set at the minimum~\cite{2005math.....10521N,Nachman:2021yvi}.
 The JSD is 0 if the two distributions are identical and 1 if they are disjoint.
-In all these tests we see that a classifier can distinguish \geant\ and \cg\ samples with 100\% accuracy, whereas it has a much harder time to distinguish between \geant\ and \cf, indicating that \cf\ produced a more realistic dataset.
-We think that this is in part due to \cg\ not sampling the full space, as can be seen from average layer depositions that show voxels with 0 value, as well as centroid correlations that peak off-center.
-All these features act as ``tells'' for the classifier.

-In addition to these results, we investigated the influence of working in logit space by transforming voxel values using \eqref{eq:to.logit.1} and then dividing it by 10 before feeding it into the classifiers.
-As this preprocessing step artificially enhances features of dim voxels that likely do not contribute much to the physics analysis, we do not think that these results necessarily reflect physically meaningful differences between the \cf\ (or \cg) and \geant\ datasets.
-For completeness, we report the results of the classifiers with data in logit space in table~\ref{tab:classifier.logit} in appendix~\ref{app:logit}.
-We also checked if applying a threshold cut of $10~$keV to \geant\ and \cg\ data (the same as in the last step of generating \cf\ data) has an influence and we found none.